FMazz97/CS123x/readme.md

 While the HX711 is a widely popular choice for basic static weighing applications, modern force-measurement projects often require higher sampling rates and advanced internal diagnostics.

-The Chipsea CS123x family bridges this gap by offering configurable output data rates up to **1280 SPS**, higher effective resolution (ENOB up to 20 bits), and built-in diagnostic features.
+The Chipsea CS123x family bridges this gap by offering configurable output data rates up to **1280 SPS** to overcome HX711 80Hz limit, higher effective resolution (ENOB up to 20 bits), and built-in diagnostic features.

 This library provides a robust, production-grade C++ driver for the Arduino ecosystem, making it easy to harness the full potential of CS1237 and CS1238 ADCs in both hobbyist and industrial applications.